ghostdragon8579/ghostdragon8579/Introduction.md

-- 👋 Hi, I’m ghostdragon8579
+- 👋 Hi I am ghostdragon8579.
-- 👀 I’m interested in dragons, nature, coding(obviously) and D&D
+- 👀 I’m interested in dragons, nature, D&D, and obviously coding.
-- 🌱 I’m currently learning the nuances of how music works in processing
+- 🌱 I’m currently learning the nuances of how music works in processing.
-- 💞️ There is currently nothing i’m looking to collaborate on at this moment
+- 💞️ There is currently nothing that I am looking to collaborate on at this moment.
 - 📫 How to reach me ...

 <!---